 3.2.2.
-For individual membership, information is required on the actual position, address, phone number, e-mail and a short CV.
+For individual membership, information is required on the actual position, address, phone number, e-mail and professional background.

 3.2.3.
-For institutional membership the society/entity has to include its bylaws and a file of its members (if applicable).
+For institutional membership the society/entity has to include a letter of interest and its bylaws.

 3.2.4.
 The General Assembly decides on the approval of individual or institutional membership.
 Membership becomes effective with resolution of the General Assembly.